alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 ## Creating and throwing errors

-For error handling you can rely on built-in JavaScript errors.
-You can also define your own.
-You can do this in two ways.
+For error handling you can use either built-in JavaScript errors or you can define your own.
+With both approaches, you will use `throw` statement.
+This statement specifies the value you want to throw as an error.
+You already used this statement in example in the "Try, catch and control" section, inside the `declaration myFuncWithError() function`.

 ### Creating simple errors

-The first way to create an error is by using `throw` statement with a string, number or any other [data type].
-The `throw` statement specifies the value you want to throw as an error.
-You already used this statement in example in the "Try, catch and control" section, inside the `declaration myFuncWithError() function`.

-You can use it again now to create a simple error.
-So, let's create a simple function that when you invoke it it will throw a custom error.
+Let's take a look at the first way to create a custom error.
+This will be a very simple error.
+You will do it by using `throw` statement with a string, number or any other [data type].
+For example, let's create a simple function that when you invoke it it will throw a custom error.
 This custom error will be a string.

 ```JavaScript
 // Create function